Edit on GitHub

 Filters

-Filters act as modifiers to variables for a single instance and are applied using a pipe symbol followed by the filter name.
+Filters act as modifiers to variables within the same variable tag, and are applied using a pipe symbol (|) followed by the filter name.

 {{ 'string' | filter }}

-Filters can take arguments like a function.
+Filters can take arguments like a function in PHP.

 {{ price | currency('USD') }}

-{{ 'Winter Glory' | upper | replace({'Winter': 'Morning'}) }}
+{{ 'Winter Rain' | upper | replace({'Rain': 'Storm'}) }}

 Filters are listed under the Filters section.